Statistics at a Glance

 Tongue cancer is more common in men than women.
 Tobacco use, heavy alcohol use, and infection with human papillomavirus (HPV), especially HPV 16, are associated with this cancer.
-The number of new cases of tongue cancer was 3.5 per 100,000 men and women per year based on 2012-2016 cases.
+The rate of new cases of tongue cancer was 3.5 per 100,000 men and women per year based on 2013–2017 cases, age-adjusted.

 |American Indian/Alaska Native||0.9|